-The surface reflectance is represented by the RPV model (Rahman et al. 1993) which has four parameters $\mathbf{x}s = (\rho_0, k, \Theta, h)$ that are all wavelength dependent.
+The surface reflectance at $z_p$ is represented by the RPV model (Rahman et al. 1993) which has four parameters $\mathbf{x}s = (\rho_0, k, \Theta, h)$ that are all wavelength dependent.
 The individual contribution of these four parameters to the total surface BRF is illustrated on Figure (2).
-Specifically, h controls the amplitude of the hot-spot, i.e., the "porosity" of the medium.
-This parameter takes only positive values and typically varies between 0 and 1.
+Specifically,

 - $\rho_0$ controls the mean amplitude of the BRF.
 This parameter strongly varies with the wavelength and mainly controls the mean surface reflectance.
 It varies between 0 and 1. - k determines the bowl shape of the BRF.
-It varies between 0 and 2. - ⊕ is the asymmetry parameter of the Henyey-Greenstein phase function and also varies between -1 and 1.
+It varies between 0 and 2.